Greg Autry: Academic career

 After earning his MBA at the University of California, Irvine, Autry joined the UCI faculty, teaching innovation, entrepreneurship, strategy, and macroeconomics as an adjunct lecturer from 2002 to 2014.
 In 2013 he also taught macroeconomics at Chapman University in Orange California.

 Autry was hired as an adjunct professor in 2013 by the USC Marshall School of Business at the University of Southern California.
 The following year he joined the faculty as a full-time, assistant clinical professor of entrepreneurship.
 Autry left USC in July 2020 following the announcement of his nomination by the President to serve as the chief financial officer at the National Aeronautics and Space Administration (NASA).

-Autry joined the Thunderbird School of Global Management in April 2021 as Clinical Professor of Space Leadership, Policy and Business.
-He is currently teaching and leading the development of a space initiative at ASU's new campus in downtown Los Angeles.
+Autry joined the Thunderbird School of Global Management in April 2021 as Clinical Professor of Space Leadership, Policy and Business where he led the development of a space initiative at ASU's new campus in downtown Los Angeles.

+Dr. Autry joined the University of Central Florida in the fall of 2024 as the Professor of Practice in the College of Business and Associate Provost for Space Commercialization and Strategy.

 Autry also teaches space entrepreneurship in a Graduate Certificate Program in Commercial Space offered by International Space University and Florida Institute of Technology.

 Autry is also a visiting professor at the Institute for Security Science and Technology at Imperial College London.